brunojppb/brunojppb.github.io/_posts/2019-04-23-takeaways-on-the-mythical-man-month.md

 meta_description: Important points I would like to point out from Brooks' still up2date famous book.
 ---

-After finishing up reading the classic book **[The Mythical Man-Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month)** from Frederick Brooks, it was astonishing to realise that most of his ideas are still sharp today in the field of software engineering.
+After finishing up reading the classic book **[The Mythical Man-Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month)** from Frederick Brooks, it was astonishing to realize that most of his ideas are still sharp today in the field of software engineering.
 Apart from very few topics that somehow changed nowadays, I would like to point out my three favorites topics from his essays that are still relevant today and I personally have experienced in my career.

 ## Adding manpower to a late project makes it later

 Brooks argues that it is generally a bad idea to add more people to a project that is already late.
 He has some convincing arguments:

 - Whenever a new member joins the team, we need to share the existing knowledge, otherwise this person cannot contribute.
 It has a side effect that must be carefully considered: The once active and productive developer, has to stop her development tasks to take a training role, delaying the project even more.
 - Whenever the team grows, the communication overhead also increases, meaning that new channels of communication will be created and the team will have to keep up.